09 Jul 10 Questions to Ask your Energy Management System Provider

 Do you invest in R&D?
 How big is your product development team?

 Do you have any other questions about how to choose the best energy software solution?
-Please write us and we will try to cover those questions in a future article.
+Please write to us and we will try to cover those questions in a future article.

 And, if you want to consider our platform, DEXCell Energy Manager, remember that you can get instant access through our DEMO platform, just sign up here.

-Our free DEMO platform showcases our full license, and the professional level of our tools.
+Our free DEMO platform showcases our full license and the professional level of our tools.
 This includes all of the apps that we released, latest features like gas and thermal costs analysis and much more!